-The Riser to Kaiser is a 9.9 mile lightly trafficked out and back trail located near Lakeshore, CA that features beautiful wild flowers and is only recommended for very experienced adventurers.
+The Riser to Kaiser is a 9.9 mile lightly trafficked out and back trail located near Lakeshore, California that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and is accessible from June until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash